GLPI — Gaming and Leisure Properties, Inc.

 1. Key Financial Results and Metrics:

-- Total Income: Total income from real estate increased by over $24 million year-over-year, driven by $33 million in cash rent increases from acquisitions and developments.
+- Total Income: Total income from real estate increased by over $24 million year-over-year, driven by cash rent increases from acquisitions and developments.

 - Rent Coverage: The majority of leases maintained strong coverage at 1.8x or higher.

-- Leverage Ratio: The company's leverage ratio stood at 5x, at the low end of its target range.
+- Balance Sheet: Leverage ratio stood at 5x, at the low end of the target range.

 - 2026 AFFO Guidance: Full-year AFFO guidance was raised to between $1.212 billion and $1.223 billion, translating to $4.08 to $4.12 per diluted share.